tkher23/Pingu/README.md

-# Pingu (v1) - Pending Public Approval for Google Chrome Webstore
+# Pingu (v1) - Currently in the Google Chrome Webstore

 Pingu is your AI-powered personal assistant for writing thoughtful, effective cold emails—fast.
 Built for students, job-seekers, founders, and professionals, Pingu personalizes your outreach based on profile details and intelligent web context.